allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/210-cluster.en.md

 ## Create EKS cluster

-Define a EKS cluster by instantiating the imported package.
+Define an EKS cluster by instantiating the imported package.
 Please copy and paste the code in the following code block right after the line you defined `const primaryRegion = 'ap-northeast-1';`.

 ```typescript
     const clusterAdmin = new iam.Role(this, 'AdminRole', {